giacomo-gcad/carbon/bgb_processing/ReadMe.md

 Tropical rainforest (**1100000**), Americas (**20000**), Needleleaf (**3000**), Natural (**100**), without Quercus (**0**), with AGB values in range 75-125 (**2**).

 The sum of the six layers is performed by the script [rcl_cross.sh](https://github.com/giacomo-gcad/carbon/blob/master/bgb_processing/rcl_cross/rcl_cross.sh).
+The script provides two outputs:
+- a raster layer resulting from the sum of the six maps above listed.
+- the statistics (code and area in m2) computed on the output raster layer.

 [Statistics](https://github.com/giacomo-gcad/carbon/tree/master/bgb_processing/rcl_cross/output_data/rcl_cross_stats.csv) on the resulting output are calculated with r.stats in order to get the full list of effectively existing combinations of classes.
 The csv  file with statistics is written in output and used as input in the template spreadsheet **[lut_rcoeffs.ods](https://github.com/giacomo-gcad/carbon/tree/master/bgb_processing/rcl_cross)**.
 The following steps have to be manually done: